MikeLidbary/whatsapp-reminder/README.md

 - Composer globally installed
 ```

-## Create the backend for the reminder App using Laravel
+## Set up development environment for our reminder app
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 * Install Laravel
 * Install Twilio SDK for PHP